Cognigy/Documentation/docs/en/docs/ai/tools/node-search.md

 </figure>

 ???+ info "Tip: Toggle Search Icon"
-    In order to close the search nodes input field without resetting the search text, click on the *Search Icon* in the chart editor toolbar again.
+    In order to close the Node Search input field without resetting the search text, click on the *Search Icon* in the chart editor toolbar again.
 Doing this toggles the node highlighting.

-Futher, when a highlighted node is opened, the field that has the match will have its label highlighted.
+Futher, when a highlighted Node is opened, the field that has the match will have its label highlighted.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/node-editor-with-highlighting.png" width="100%" />